Understanding Emotions

 Neurons that fire together wire together.
 Positive or negative mood states have associated patterns or networks of neurons that fire together and become wired together.

 What we feel at any time is interpreted relative to past experiences and future predictions.
 When we experience a trigger—a familiar environmental situation—we remember the feeling state and the label or story we attached to it.
-As patterns repeat often, particular emotions can become chronic and influence our mood state.
+As patterns often repeat, particular emotions can become chronic and influence our mood.

 In simple terms, experiencing happy, grateful, joyous daily moments will create larger, stronger, and more positive neural networks, leading to a more positive mood state.
 Unfortunately, negative mood states work the same way.